CovidTrail/covidtrail.github.io/index.md

 The checkin page displays a list of questions and symptoms for users to check.
 ![](images/checkIn.PNG)

-Users can update their covid status and see whether they can visit or stay home.
+Users can update their COVID-19 status and see whether they can visit or stay home.

 ![](images/approved.PNG)
 ![](images/declined.PNG)